PrismLibrary/Prism-Documentation/docs/maui/navigation/navigation-builder.md

 As you may have noticed the TabbedSegmentBuilder has special methods for Creating Tabs and Providing the Selected Tab.
 The CreateTab method additionally has its own builder that can help you to create Deep Links for individual tabs.

-!
-WARNING warning
+> [!WARNING]
-    Deep Linked Tabs are planned for Prism.Maui but are not available in the Beta
+> Deep Linked Tabs are planned for Prism.Maui but are not available in the Beta

 ### Relative or Absolute Navigation